Sheikh Mansur movement: Campaign to Kabardia

 On October 12, Mansur and his forces moved to Aksai, where they prepared to cross the Terek River.
 Not far from there was a Russian detachment led by Colonel Savelyev.
 The detachment consisted of a battalion of grenadiers, two musketeer companies and Cossacks from the villages located along the Terek.
 When he found out about the advance of Mansur, he took a part of the detachment with him to stop the rebels from crossing.
 Watching from the edge of a dense forest, Savelyev opened cannon fire on the crossing rebels.
 Heavy cannon and rifle fire forced the rebels to retreat, who moved upstream the Terek and then disappeared behind a dense forest.

-Mansur moved with his detachment to the town Braguny and he himself returned to Aldy to convince Chechen fighters to join him.
+Mansur moved with his detachment to the town Braguny and he himself returned to Aldy (village) to convince Chechen fighters to join him.
 The meeting was successful.
 On October 22, Mansur, with his army that now counted around 6,000 fighters, made his way to Kabardia, where he planned to unite with the Kabardians and act together.
 He was constantly followed by Colonel Savelyev and also Ivan Lunin, who had just arrived.
 Eventually, Larion Nagel was also involved, as Potemkin believed that this could be the chance to end the movement of Mansur completely.
 Nagel was tasked with preventing Mansur from uniting with the Kabardians.

 Potemkin himself, with an army of 5,000, moved towards the Beshtov Mountains (Beshtau) and settled down on the Malka River, intending to take part in the operation at the final stage.
 There, Potemkin sent a letter to the Kabardian princes in which he called on them to not join Mansur.
 However, this letter differed from other Russian letters to the North Caucasian princes, as this proclamation did not involve politics nor military, but rather, religion.